Zihaoluoh/LN-Seg-FM/readme.md

 ##Dataset

-The dataset used for training and evaluation consists of 36,106 annotated visible lymph nodes (LNs) across 3,346 publicly available head-and-neck CT scans[RADCURE](https://www.cancerimagingarchive.net/collection/radcure).
+The dataset used for training and evaluation consists of 36,106 annotated visible lymph nodes (LNs) across 3,346 publicly available head-and-neck CT scans [RADCURE](https://www.cancerimagingarchive.net/collection/radcure).
 The annotated visible lymph nodes mask will be publicly available upon acceptance.